Gordon Touche: Disputed judgments

 Considered for the Speakership in 1959, Touche lost out to Harry Hylton-Foster but was promoted to being Chairman of Ways and Means.
 He was made a member of the Privy Council in 1959.
 There was another angry clash in the House of Commons in February 1961 when Touche was seen having a private conversation with Martin Redmayne, the Government Chief Whip; opposition MPs demanded to know what had been said, and insisted that the Speaker be sent for.
 Touche accepted a motion for the adjournment of the House moved by a Government whip and the House adjourned, but the next day a motion of censure was put down.
 Debating the motion, John Diamond said that the Government had made a "mistake in appointing a man whose abilities were not appropriate to the dimensions of the task".

-Touche was reported to be considering resignation but was urged to stay by Conservatives, and decided to stick at it.
+Touche was reported to be considering resignation but was urged to stay by Conservative colleagues, and decided to continue.
 However Labour MPs resented his presence in the chair and cheered whenever he was succeeded by another deputy.
 In October 1961 he announced he would stand down at the next election.
 When, in December 1961, Touche mistakenly announced an opposition victory in a House of Commons division, a long succession of points of order forced him to adjourn the House for "grave disorder".
 The Speaker again backed his deputy.